steveswinsburg/keitai-performance-testing/README.md

 ## Getting started

 1. Clone this repository :)
-2. Create 5 sites in your Sakai instance, jMeter1, jMeter2, jMeter3, jMeter4, jMeter5 (TODO automate this)
+2. Create 5 sites in your Sakai instance: jMeter1, jMeter2, jMeter3, jMeter4, jMeter5.
+(TODO automate this)
-3. Import the set of users for each site
+3. Import the set of users for each site.
+(TODO automate this)
 4. Add the tests to jMeter.
 5. Run, analyse data.